 Legian is the northern extension of Kuta and serves as the commercial center with many restaurants and nightclubs.
 Further north lies another popular place called Seminyak.
 The area extending towards the south, from Matahari to the airport, is known as Tuban.
 Just a few decades back, Kuta and Legian were readily identifiable as separate areas.
 Still, after all the tourism development in the region, it has become almost impossible to discern the two beaches.
 Today, Kuta and Legian are considered sections of a long stretch of continuous shoreline.

-Where is it
+Where is Kuta, Bali

 Two reasons to go to Kuta – surfing and nightlife.
 You can enjoy surfing the great waves of Bali and the magnificent view of the long, clean, sandy Kuta beach.
-Also if you like to party and enjoy lively nightlife, then Kuta is surely the perfect destination for you.
+Also, if you like to party and enjoy lively nightlife, then Kuta is surely the perfect destination for you.

-When is the best time to go
+When is the best time to visit Kuta

-What to see
+What to see in Kuta, Bali

 Bali Bomb Memorial.
-It is constructed in memory of 202 people killed in Kuta on 12th October 2002 due to a bomb explosions done by the terrorists.
+It is constructed in memory of 202 people killed in Kuta on 12th October 2002 due to a bomb explosion done by the terrorists.
 The memorial is located on Jalan Legian.
 A ceremony is held at this memorial every year in commemoration of them.

 Where to stay

-How to get there
+How to get to Kuta, Bali

 Fly into Ngurah Rai International Airport in Bali.
 This airport, popularly known as Denpasar International Airport, is served by many international and domestic airlines such as Garuda Indonesia, Singapore Airlines, Thai International, Korean Air, etc. From the airport, you can either opt for a prepaid taxi or a metered taxi.
-Metered taxis are cheaper but you’ll have to walk out of airport area to get this option.
+Metered taxis are cheaper, but you’ll have to walk out of the airport area to get this option.